cran/kindisperse/README.md

 ant_1c <- simulate_kindist_custom(nsims = 10000, model = antechinus_model, kinship = "1C")

 axials_standard(ant_1c, ant_fs) # larger dispersal category goes first.
-#> [1] 117.1044
+#> [1] 117.92
 ```

 The FS/1C strategy has been validated theoretically - but an important
 issue remains: the `HAV` category.
 While all males only breed during one
 breeding season, in some *Antechinus* species, many females breed for a
 second season.
-This means that a mother bear offspring in one breeding
+This means that the situation will arise where a mother
-season, and if both the mother and her offspring bore young in the
+bears offspring in one breeding season, and both the mother and her
-subsequent breeding season, as the young she bore would be related to
+offspring bear young in the subsequent breeding season.
+As the second
-her previous litter as half-siblings, they are related to the last
+batch of young she bears are related to her previous litter as
-litter’s offspring under the half-avuncular `HAV` kinship category.
-As
+half-siblings, they are related to the that litter’s offspring under the
-`HAV` is of the same order of kinship (3rd) as `1C`, and (via this
+half-avuncular `HAV` kinship category.
+As `HAV` is of the same order of
-pathway) will be of the same lifestage, yet both pass through differing
+kinship (3rd) as `1C`, and (via this pathway) will be of the same
-dispersal routes, without further information it would be impossible to
+lifestage, yet both pass through differing dispersal routes, without
-use this class.
-Similar issues would hold for the `H1C` (half-cousin) &
+further information it would be impossible to use this class.
+Similar
-`1C1` (first cousin once removed) categories at the fourth order of
+issues would hold for the `H1C` (half-cousin) and `1C1` (first cousin
-kinship.
+once removed) categories at the fourth order of kinship.

-If we were simple sampling juvenile *Antechinus* as in our initial
+If we were simply sampling juvenile *Antechinus* as in our initial
 setup, there would be no way to correct for this ambiguity in the data.
 We need to include richer pedigree information to distinguish between
 the various classes.
 Instead of sampling at the juvenile stage, let’s